Teichlab/celltypist/README.md

 #Write out the model.
 new_model.write('/path/to/local/folder/some_model_name.pkl')
 ```
 A suggested location for stashing the model is the `models.models_path` (see `1.2.`).
-Through this, all models (including the models provided by celltypist) will be in the same folder, and can be accessed in the samer manner as in `1.4.`.
+Through this, all models (including the models provided by celltypist) will be in the same folder, and can be accessed in the same manner as in `1.4.`.
 ```python
 #Write out the model in the `models.models_path` folder.
 new_model.write(f'{models.models_path}/some_model_name.pkl')
 ```

 ### Two-pass data training incorporating feature selection
-Some single-cell datasets may involve the noise mostly from genes not helpful or even detrimental to the characterisation of cell types.
+Some single-cell datasets may involve the noise mostly from genes not helpful or even detrimental to the characterization of cell types.
 To mitigate this, `celltypist.train` has the option (`feature_selection = True`) to do a fast feature selection based on the feature importance (here, the absolute regression coefficients).
 In short, top important genes (default: `top_genes = 500`) are selected from each cell type, and are further combined across cell types as the final feature set.
 The classifier is then re-run using the corresponding subset of the input data.
 ```python
 #Two-pass data training with SGD learning.
 new_model = celltypist.train(expression_input, labels = label_input, genes = gene_input, feature_selection = True)